 Use two-factor authentication

-With two-factor authentication, identity is confirmed by a password and an additional step like sending a verification code to a verified smartphone or email address.
-This adds another layer of security that can help thwart phishing attacks.
+With two-factor authentication, identity is confirmed by a password.
+An additional step like sending a verification code to a verified smartphone or email address adds another layer of security that can help thwart phishing attacks.

 Update your software regularly

 Not updating your software when it’s time can expose your email systems and browsers to fraudulent activity.
 Phishing attempts are intended to exploit vulnerabilities in software.
-Those same vulnerabilities are usually fixed with updates from the vendor.
+Updates from the vendor can fix those vulnerabilities.
 Keeping all software up-to-date is an essential tool in the fight against phishing.

 Secure your browsers